 Black cultural institutions the neighbourhood was known for included “chicken house” restaurants, which often doubled as speakeasies — best known was Vie’s Chicken and Steak house — as well as the African Methodist Episcopal Fountain Chapel (founded in 1923) and the residential quarters of the Brotherhood of Sleeping Car Porters.
 At its height in 1940s, the black population in Strathcona numbered approximately 800.

 The neighbourhood was home to Nora Hendrix, grandmother to rock legend Jimi Hendrix and a cook at Vie’s Chicken and Steak House.
 Nora Hendrix was involved in the community from the 1920s through to its demise, remaining nearby until the 1980s.
-Jimi Hendrix himself also briefly lived in Hogan’s Alley in his childhood, attending school there.
+Jimi Hendrix is known to have visited his grandmother during his childhood, and attended the West End’s Dawson School Annex in 1949 (formerly at Barclay and Burrard Sts).
 Other performers from the community who achieved notoriety include Eleanor Collins, the first Black woman to host a national television show in Canada, the singer and actor Thelma Gibson-Towns and her brother Leonard Gibson, whose Negro Workshop Dance Group led to his work with Ballet British Columbia.
 Another prominent resident was Fielding William Spotts Jr. who became Western Canada’s first Baptist.

 Over the years, the black population endured efforts by the city to rezone Strathcona making it difficult to obtain mortgages or make home improvements, and by newspaper articles portraying Hogan’s Alley as a centre of squalor, immorality and crime.
 Beginning in 1967, the City of Vancouver began leveling the western half of Hogan’s Alley to construct an interurban freeway through Hogan’s Alley and Chinatown.
 The freeway was ultimately stopped, but construction of the first phase – the Georgia viaduct – was completed in 1971.
 In the process, the western end of Hogan’s Alley was expropriated and several blocks of houses were demolished.
 Since the demise of Hogan’s Alley, no identifiably Black neighbourhood has emerged in Vancouver, but organizations like the British Columbia Association for the Advancement of Coloured People and festivals such as Caribbean Days and Black History Month have brought community members together.